 On Valentine’s day of 2019, Governor Sununu laid out his two-year budget proposal in front of the Legislature.
 Overall spending would rise by $1.3 billion thanks in part to larger-than-expected business tax revenue.

-Key elements of the governor’s budget include:
+Key elements of the governor’s budget included:

 - Rainy Day Fund: Sununu proposed sending $27 million of the state’s surplus to the Rainy Day Fund.

 - Mental health: The governor proposed building a new state forensic hospital to replace the Secure Psychiatric Unit at the Concord prison.
-His budget also provides funding for executing the state’s Ten Year Mental Health Plan.
+His budget also provided funding for executing the state’s Ten Year Mental Health Plan.

-- Family and medical leave: The plan also includes language to implement Sununu’s version of family and medical leave.
+- Family and medical leave: The plan also included language to implement Sununu’s version of family and medical leave.
 It is an opt-in plan that differs from the Democrats proposal in several key ways.
 See how.

 Changes made by the House

-The budget passed by the House includes:
+The budget passed by the House included: